beowulfslay/WDT-Page/README.md

-# WDT-Page
+# WDT-GROWNET
-Web page for Diploma Web Development Module

-USE AT YOUR OWN RISK!
+Website for agriculture; from materials all the way to guidance